Setup guide for Django REST Framework

 Once the first request is received from a consumer, it will show up in the Apitally dashboard.

 Now the Consumers page in the Apitally dashboard shows you information about all consumers that have made requests to your application.
-You can also filter insights on the Traffic page by consumer and better understand how each of them use your application.
+You can also filter insights on other the dashboards by consumer and better understand how each of them use your application.

 Name and group consumers